frzi/blinkjs/README.md

 See [COMPATIBILITY.md](./COMPATIBILITY.md) for a personally tested list of compatibility.
 Or open [test/report.html](./test/report.html) in your browser to test yourself.

 ## Built for today
-Both Firefox 51 and Chrome 56 (on desktop) support WebGL 2.0 now.
-As of writing this, WebGL 2.0 support across other browsers varies between 'disabled by default' to not 'supported at all'.
+Both Firefox 59 and Chrome 65 (on desktop) support WebGL 2.0 now.
+As of writing this readme, the status of WebGL 2.0 for Safari is declared as [Supported in preview](https://webkit.org/status/#specification-webgl-2) (Safari Technology Preview).
+However, shaders are unable to successfully compile, thus rendering WebGL 2.0 support as pretty much unusable.
+There is no concrete answer whether Safari will fully support WebGL 2.0 in the future.

 __blink.js__ uses ES6 syntax/features that are __not__ transpiled or polyfilled for ES5.
 [Babel](https://babeljs.io) is only used to minify the final code, using the [babili](https://github.com/babel/babili) preset.